What Makes Us Unique

-A highly recognized program locally, nationally and internationally, EPCS provides an exemplary early education and care to local neighborhoods and the Tufts community.
-EPCS is a leader and a wealth of resources to the community of educators and schools.
-At Eliot-Pearson, we strive to be diverse and inclusive in all forms (culture, race, language, physical, mental, and social-emotional abilities, learning styles, ethnicity, family structure, religion, sexual orientation, gender, age and socio-economic difference) and provide an ideal early education setting as a model lab school for children, families, educators and researchers.
+A highly recognized program among local, national, and international educational communities, EPCS offers an exemplary early education and care to local neighborhoods and the Tufts community, and provides leadership and a wealth of resources to the community of educators and schools.
+At Eliot-Pearson, we strive to be diverse and inclusive in all identity dimensions (culture, race, language, physical, mental, and social-emotional abilities, learning styles, ethnicity, family structure, religion, sexual orientation, gender, age and socio-economic difference) and to afford an ideal early education setting as a model lab school for children, families, educators and researchers.

 EPCS is a teacher preparation site that offers a holistic, practical experience, internship, mentoring and coaching to young and/or novice teachers.
 The master teachers at the school are seasoned educators with extensive knowledge and experience in the field and provide them with various opportunities to transfer theories, new ideas and cutting age research to practice.
 EPCS is an innovation hub where children, educators, interns, researchers and administrators dare to explore, experiment and take risks.

 As a professional development (PD) school for teachers, EPCS is an institution that brings together collaborative efforts of the school, a college/university, and other institutions in the community to stimulate and promote curiosity, observation and reflection in teachers.
 The school embodies and nurtures a culture of engaged scholarship and teacher research to guide our teaching practices and is grounded in differentiated and collaborative learning.
 Our teaching and learning processes are open, responsive and transformational where every member’s (child and adult) voice is heard and respected.